 So now that we know what keywords are and why they’re important, how can you set your content up for success?

-This is where the Pinterest search bar comes in, and there are two ways of going about this.
-The first is to start typing in a keyword related to your topic or niche and see what comes up, like so:
+This is where the Pinterest search bar comes in!
+Just start typing in a keyword related to your topic or niche and see what comes up, like so:

 This gives you an idea of some of the most popular search terms related to your topic.
 In this instance, I may want to look at developing an Instant Pot mac and cheese recipe! 🧀

 For example, based on these keywords, you can tell that users are searching for easy Instant Pot recipes.
 With that in mind, you can think about curating an Instant Pot mac and cheese recipe or even mashed potatoes!

 Where do you place your keywords?

 The good news here is that you’re likely already putting your keywords in the right place!
 But just to be 100% sure, we’ll go over where you should be placing them exactly.